cudail/snolf-rb2/README.md

 * Sometimes Snolf will get stuck unable to shoot while on a conveyor belt, especially when on the edge of one.
 If this happens all the player can do is wait to reach the end of the conveyor belt or use a mullgian.
-* Enabling the no drowning modifier while the drowning music is playing will not stop stop the drowning music and the normal stage music will not resume afterwards.
-You can get it back by disabling the modifier, waiting until the drowning music starts again, getting air the normal way so the stage music resumes, then activating the modifier again.
+* Enabling the no drowning command while the drowning music is playing will not stop stop the drowning music and the normal stage music will not resume afterwards.
+You can get it back by disabling the command, waiting until the drowning music starts again, getting air the normal way so the stage music resumes, then activating the command again.
 * You cannot change away from the Snolf skin in multiplayer as the game never considers the player stationary due to forcing the spinning state at all times.